Acaporale1/MemoryManager/README.md

 # MEMORY MANAGER - First Fit

 The goal of this project is to implement the First Fit Memory Manager Algorithm.
 With this algorithm, each process is allocated into the first available hole of memory.
+This program implements the use of objects and arrays.
+This implementation is similar to a relational database that maps unique IDs together
 ## Getting Started

 Launch the index.html document to open the simulator.